 The disciplinary procedures which will apply to you will be found in Ordinance XVII Student Discipline Procedures.
-You are required to inform us within 5 working days should you be cautioned for, or convicted of, any serious criminal offence during your period of registration as a student.
+You are required to inform us within five working days should you be cautioned for, or convicted of, any serious criminal offence during your period of registration as a student.

-You should note that we may impose disciplinary penalties and/or terminate your studies if your behaviour is found to merit such action, in accordance with our disciplinary procedures.
+You should note that we may impose disciplinary sanctions and/or terminate your studies if your behaviour is found to merit such action, in accordance with our disciplinary procedures.
 These procedures will also be applied if you are found, after you have registered as a student, to have provided fraudulent information during the admissions process.
+Disciplinary sanctions may take into account the protection of other members of the University community and the protection of the University's reputation.